Polymer/polymer-bundler/README.md

 `polymer-bundler` constructor takes an object of options similar to the command line options:

-- `excludes`: An array of strings with regular expressions to exclude paths from being inlined.
+- `excludes`: URLs to exclude from inlining.
+URLs may represent files or folders.
+HTML tags referencing excluded URLs are preserved.
 - `inlineCss`: Inline external stylesheets.
 - `inlineScripts`: Inline external scripts.
 - `sourcemaps`: Honor (or create) sourcemaps for inline scripts